chef-boneyard/audit/test/kitchen-automate/README.md

 A `kitchen test` will:
 1. Create the ec2 instance
 2. Converge the node with chef_zero using the `default` recipe
 3. Test the success of the reporting using InSpec resources in `test/integration/default/`.
-This is verifying that compliance scan reports exist in ElasticSearch (used by Chef Visibility) for both converges.
+This is verifying that compliance scan reports exist in ElasticSearch (used by Chef Automate) for both converges.
 4. Terminate the instance

 Let's look a bit closer and the recipes used during the converge step: